GSA-TTS/identity-handbook/_articles/appdev-troubleshooting-production.md

 To get SSH access, the public key from your PIV card must be added to the servers you would like to access.
 Follow the instructions at the beginning of [this article]({% link _articles/piv-ssh.md %}) to extract your public key and follow the instructions in the [DevOps wiki](https://github.com/18F/identity-devops/wiki/Setting-Up-your-Login.gov-Infrastructure-Configuration#terraform--chef) to add it to our servers.

-## Setting up your machine for SSH access via PIV

-TODO(margolis): link to a canonical SSH access setup place

 ## Looking up a user in the production DB
 1. If you are not in a GSA office, make sure to connect to the GSA network via VPN
 2. Insert your PIV card